-(g) Avoidance of dual-use nuclear and conventional military installations and weapon platforms that can be armed with nuclear and conventional to reduce the risk of misunderstanding and miscalculation.
+(g) Avoidance of dual-use nuclear and conventional military installations and weapon platforms that can be armed with nuclear and conventional weapons to reduce the risk of misunderstanding and miscalculation.

 IV.
-Avoidance of actions that create an environment that is not conducive to nuclear disarmament and that would increase the risk of nuclear conflict
+Avoidance of actions that are not conducive to nuclear disarmament and that would increase the risk of nuclear conflict

-21. There are a number of actions that run counter to creating an environment conducive to nuclear disarmament and increase the risk of nuclear conflict.
+21. There are a number of actions that are not conducive to nuclear disarmament and increase the risk of nuclear conflict.
 These include but are not limited to: